Evaluating a Methodology for Increasing AI Transparency: A Case Study: Abstract

 \section{Abstract}

-In reaction to growing concerns about the potential harms of artificial intelligence (AI), societies have begun to demand more transparency about how AI models and systems are created and used.
-To address these concerns, several efforts have proposed documentation templates containing questions to be answered by model developers.
-These templates provide a useful starting point, but no single template can cover the needs of diverse documentation consumers.
-It is possible in principle, however, to create a repeatable \textit{methodology} to generate truly useful documentation.
-Richards et al. ~\cite{factsheet-methodology-IEEE} proposed such a methodology for identifying specific documentation needs and creating templates to address those needs.
-Although this is a promising proposal, it has not been evaluated.

-This paper presents the first evaluation of this user-centered methodology in practice, reporting on the experiences of a team in the domain of AI for healthcare that adopted it to increase transparency for several AI models.
-The methodology was found to be usable by developers not trained in user-centered techniques, guiding them to creating a documentation template that addressed the specific needs of their consumers while still being reusable across different models and use cases.
-Analysis of the benefits and costs of this methodology are reviewed and suggestions for further improvement in both the methodology and supporting tools are summarized.
+To address growing concerns about the potential harms of artificial intelligence (AI), societies have begun to demand more transparency about how AI models and systems are created and used.
+Several efforts have proposed documentation templates containing specific questions to be answered by model developers.
+These templates provide a useful starting point, but no fixed set of questions can cover the variety of AI use cases and the information needs of diverse documentation consumers.
+In this paper we evaluate a human-centered process to discover the content needed to effectively document different models and use cases.
+We report on the experiences of a team in AI for healthcare, none trained in human-centered techniques, that used this process for their own models.
+Analysis of the benefits and costs of this process are reviewed and suggestions for further improvement in both the process and supporting tools are summarized.